In this journey to reclaim my artistic self, I must tell you

 what we need to learn.

-I use “Winsor Newton” paints; the theory is to begin with three hues and learn to mix your own secondary, tertiary and complimentary colors.
+I use “Winsor Newton” paints; the theory is to begin with the three primary hues and learn to mix your own secondary, tertiary and complimentary colors.
 I have linked the three for your convenience.

 I am now looking at nature in a completely different light.